 The Georgia Rural Health Innovation Center partnered with the Georgia Foundation for Agriculture and students in Mercer University School of Medicine’s Rural Health Sciences Ph.D. program to study the mental well-being, stressors, and coping mechanisms for individuals in farm occupations.
 The results from the pilot survey, conducted in May and June, were released in November.
-A statewide survey has been distributed between January 2022 and April 2022, of which the results have been released in June 2022.
+A statewide survey was distributed between January 2022 and April 2022, of which the results were released in June 2022.

 More than 500 farm owners, farm workers, farm managers, and their spouses participated in the pilot study.
 This included farm owners in 136 of Georgia’s 159 counties and farm workers in 86 of them.
 They were asked questions about mental well-being topics, including negative emotions, perceived stress, time spent worrying, conditions that cause stress and coping mechanisms.
-In the statewide survey, there were more than 1600 farmers who participated.
+In the statewide survey, more than 1,600 farmers participated.

 The statewide survey confirmed most of the results of the pilot study, but showed that suicidal ideation was even more common than it was in the pilot study.
 One of the most astounding and worrisome results were that more than 60% of first-generation farmers had thought about dying by suicide in the past year, with almost 10% thinking about this daily.